 Acknowledge you are jealous

 Feelings do not have to be suppressed, especially jealousy.
 You have to acknowledge the fact that you are jealous and make peace with the situation.
-Fighting jealousy is not easy in a relationship and it will only make you feel unease with yourself.
-There will be people and situations that threaten your relationship, how you react to it determines a lot.
+Fighting jealousy is not easy in a relationship and will only make you feel uneasy about yourself.
+There will be people and situations that threaten your relationship, and how you react to it determines a lot.
 It will make or break your relationship.

 Openly talk about the jealousy

 Communication is key!
-In most cases, jealousy is an internal battle and you need to be candid about how you are feeling to your partner.
+In most cases, jealousy is an internal battle, and you need to be candid about how you feel about your partner.
 So, do some introspection and tell your partner exactly what you do not like.
 For example, “At the party, I did not enjoy the way that man was talking to you.
 I felt he was flirting but you did not caution him nor walk away.
-I was jealous and it made me uncomfortable”.
+I was jealous, and it made me uncomfortable”.
 With this, your partner will make adjustments.

 Listen to your partner

-After discussing with your partner how you feel jealous, catch a breath and listen to their part of the story.
-Oftentimes, jealousy results from assumptions and wild imaginations that are in most cases not true.
-So, take a step back and comprehend your partner’s point of view before you vent your thoughts.
+After discussing with your partner how you feel jealous, catch your breath and listen to their part of the story.
+Oftentimes, jealousy results from assumptions and wild imaginations that are, in most cases, not true.
+So, take a step back and understand your partner’s perspective before venting your thoughts.
 Listen openly.

 Address the root cause

 Being jealous consistently can be due to past experiences or low self-esteem.
 For example, if you haven’t completely worked through past infidelity or you have trust issues, it may manifest in your current relationship and sabotage it.
-So, for you to identify the root cause you have to retrospect and introspect on the cause of insecurities.
-After doing this, you can identify what is triggering your jealousy and work on it.
-For instance, am I jealous because my partner spends less time with me? or am I jealous because I am not good enough and I know he will find someone better than me?
+So, for you to identify the root cause, you have to retrospect and introspect regarding the cause of insecurities.
+After doing this, you can identify and work on what is triggering your jealousy.
+For instance, am I jealous because my partner spends less time with me?
+Or am I jealous because I am not good enough and know he will find someone better than me?
 Ask questions and communicate with your partner.

 Create an atmosphere of trust